Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Aechmea fasciata Bromeliad, also known as Silver Vase or Urn plant, is one of the most beautiful varieties of Bromeliad, in my opinion.

-The pink flower rises out of the center of the bract, is 20-40 cm long, and can last up to whopping six months.
+Its pink flower rises out of the center of the bract, is 20-40 cm long, and can last up to six months.

 These flowers usually appear in spring, but not every year, blooming for the first time in 5 to 6 years.